Florence Police: Woman allegedly stabbed sister with screwdriver - NewsBreak

 FLORENCE, Ala.
 (WHNT) – Florence Police said a woman was charged with assault over the weekend.

 Officers were called to a welfare check in the 700-block of Prospect Street Saturday.
-Upon arrival, they found a woman with a small stab wound on her arm.Huntsville woman becomes naturalized citizen at 86, credits friends
+Upon arrival, they found a woman with a small stab wound on her arm.Suspect in custody after shooting leaves 1 dead, 1 hurt

 FPD stated the woman and her sister, Samantha Erickson, got into a fight over food and Erickson allegedly stabbed her sister with a screwdriver.